MischaU8/yumyum/unsorted/patch-hole-cycle-continuity_ouISJuF-4_E.md

 yum yum
-Floyd here with a quick look at cycling the continuity attribute and plasticity when using the patch hole tool you can choose the type of continuity you'd like to apply to the operation by clicking on
+Floyd here with a quick look at cycling the continuity attribute in Plasticity when using the patch hole tool you can choose the type of continuity you'd like to apply to the operation by clicking on